-First of all, I can’t thank you enough for the book you wrote.
+First of all, I can’t thank you enough for The Paleo Diet you wrote.
 I must have “sold” your book and made like 30+ people buy it.
-Inspired by your book, I not only helped change my life and that of my girlfriend, but also saved my mother’s life whose liver function was deteriorating through requesting that she goes off most ridiculous medications and shift to a paleo diet.
+Inspired by your book, I not only helped change my life and that of my girlfriend, but also saved my mother’s life whose liver function was deteriorating through requesting that she goes off most ridiculous medications and shift to a Paleo diet.

 Further, inspired by your book my girlfriend (Japanese and I) started a company in the center of anti-paleo culture – Japan, a highly civilized country that is rich in processed rice, noodles, extreme amounts of legumes and soy, and extreme amounts of salt and processed food.
 She transitioned her existing beauty salon business into the first in Japan true Paleo based nutrition health company. we researched all over Japan and minor stuff that calls itself Paleo here is for instance advocating dairy and beans.

 I developed love and passion for people of Japan.
 They’re extremely polite, clean, educated, and hospitable people.
 We simply want to spread love and education to the people of Japan, not make gazillion dollars, and thanks to your book.
 For instance, I can see now why Asian, and Japanese people in particular are so extremely skinny and not in a good way, ie guys have no muscle mass and mostly much shorter than an average European guy.
 Much equipment TOP weight in a gym where I work out is typically my warm-up weight in US and I’m by no means a very strong man.

 Advancement of our Paleo based nutrition business in Japan can revolutionize this country of over 120 million people, and through it, all of Asia. it’s based in Osaka.
 JP.

 In our further studies we developed a couple of questions that perhaps you can help with.